rinikerlab/rest2_ampmm/README.md

 ## License

-The AMP-BMS code is published and distributed under the [MIT License](LICENSE).
+The REST2-AMP/MM code is published and distributed under the [MIT License](LICENSE).